-(b) The department may require an opinion of counsel or bond counsel, acceptable to the department, to the effect that the obligation of the municipality to repay the project loan is valid and enforceable and that interest on the project loan is excluded from gross income for federal income tax purposes.
+(b) The department shall require an opinion of counsel or bond counsel, acceptable to the department, to the effect that the obligation of the recipient to repay the obligation is valid and enforceable.

+(c) The department may require the opinion of counsel or bond counsel under par. (b) to include a statement that interest on the project loan is excluded from gross income for federal income tax purposes.

-(4) (a) The department may not issue a certification unless the municipality establishes one or more dedicated sources of revenue that the department deems sufficient for repayment of the project loan.
+(4) (a) The department may not enter into a financial assistance unless the recipient establishes one or more dedicated sources of revenue that the department deems sufficient for repayment of the obligation.

-(b) In this subsection, “dedicated source of revenue" includes any of the following:
+(b) The dedicated source of revenue pledged to repayment of the obligation shall include one or more of the following:

 1. For a general obligation, an irrevocable pledge of ad valorem taxes.